grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/02 BrowserContext.md

 excerpt: "xk6-browser: BrowserContext Class"
 ---

-`BrowserContext`s provide a way to operate multiple independent sessions, with separate pages, cache and cookies.
-When a [Browser](/javascript-api/xk6-browser/browser) is launched, a default `BrowserContext` is created.
+`BrowserContext`s provide a way to operate multiple independent sessions, with separate pages, cache, and cookies.
+A default `BrowserContext` is created when a [Browser](/javascript-api/xk6-browser/browser) is launched.

 The [Browser](/javascript-api/xk6-browser/browser) type is used to create a new `BrowserContext`.